Surgical Case Library

 This case represents the first reported instance of postoperative TTP following total colectomy for ulcerative colitis.

-Gastric volvulus is characterized by a rotation of the stomach along its axis in variable degrees and may pres...
+<p style="text-align: justify;"><strong>Gastric volvulus is characterized by a rotation of the stomach along i...

 Mesentero-axial gastric volvulus associated with a diaphragmatic hernia is an uncommon etiology of vomiting and upper gastrointestinal bleeding.